It sounded like a herd of happy elephants caught in a traffic jam.

 The piece was composed on commission from the Canada Pavilion for its Expo '86 opening.
 It is probably the largest environmental music event ever to be mounted in Vancouver.

 Special thanks to Bernard Bomers, Special Events Co-ordinator for the Canada Pavilion, who first conceived and commissioned the event; Joe Carter for pioneering the Harbour Symphony idiom (on a smaller scale) in St. John's Newfoundland, and for helping direct and conduct this one; to Brian Lewis, Marine Consultant, and Mary Jane Green, Logistics Co-ordinator.
-Special thanks also to Vancouver's Marine Community for participating so enthusiastically in all facets of the event and for performing vigorously; to Bob Swanson who designed, and who's company made most of the boathorns heard in this piece; and finally to Ina Dennekamp for playing on Swanson’s hornset the beginning of Song of the Sockeye, put to melody by Phil Thomas, based on a poem found on a notice board in River's Inlet and written by an unknown fisherman describing his life in the 1930s.
+Special thanks also to Vancouver's Marine Community for participating so enthusiastically in all facets of the event and for performing vigorously; to Bob Swanson who designed, and who’s company Airchime made most of the boat horns heard in this piece; and finally to Ina Dennekamp for playing on Swanson’s hornset the beginning of Song of the Sockeye, put to melody by Phil Thomas, based on a poem found on a notice board in River's Inlet and written by an unknown fisherman describing his life in the 1930s.

 The Harbour Symphony was composed in memory of my brother, Helmut Westerkamp, who, as a cadet sailor on the German training ship "Pamir," went down in a hurricane in the mid-Atlantic on September 21, 1957.